provocateur

 Tom Sachs

 The artist, who’s become something of a household name for his longstanding collaborations with Nike and NASA, found himself in hot water last year after an article published in 2023 accused him of running his studio under abusive, cult-like conditions.
 Since he’s made few public statements about the allegations, I was curious to know how he’d navigated the turmoil, and if it prompted any self-reflection.
-But when I broached the topic, he asked that we go off the record and expounded on his theories of the court of public opinion.
+But when I broached the topic, he asked that we go off the record.
 We did, however, get a chance to discuss a number of things that helped me come to a greater understanding of both Tom Sachs the artist and Tom Sachs the man, including Elon Musk, hypebeasts, chainsaws, McDonald’s, and art in the age of Trump.

 ———